SFDO-Community-Sprints/npc-best-practices/docs/grantmaking/Considerations.md

-* Organizations can be both grantmakers and grant seekers, but Agentforce Nonprofit (AFNP) Grantmaking (FKA NPC Grantmaking) is specifically geared towards organizational funders who make charitable grants (and/or PRI loans) to nonprofits.
+* Organizations can be both grantmakers and grant seekers, but Agentforce Nonprofit Grantmaking is specifically geared towards organizational funders who make charitable grants (and/or PRI loans) to nonprofits.
-    * Grantmaking: Organization that implements grant programs and provides funding to individuals/organizations.
+    * Grantmaking: Organizations that implements grant programs and provides funding to individuals/organizations.
         * AFNP Grantmaking provides additional functionality that supports the various stages of grantmaking activities from inquiry through disbursement and reporting.
     * Grant seeking: Organizations/individuals looking to apply and receive funds to support their work.
         * AFNP Fundraising features support grant seeking activities and can be customized to align with the specific needs of how an organization tracks institutional donations and monitoring outcomes of program delivery.